raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

-In the real world, the background if often static such as buildings or hills with objects such as people, vehicles and furniture being able to move around.
-But in Scratch you can create some great effects by moving parts of your backdrop.
-In Dinosaur, for instance, the mountains can move becausetheyare sprites which creates a greater sense of the dinosuar's own movement when it runs left and right.
+In the real world, a backdrop if often static such as a street, hills or an internal wall with objects such as people, vehicles and furniture being able to move in front  of the backdrop.
+However, in Scratch, you can create some interesting effects by moving some of your backdrop.
+For instance, in Dinosaur, the mountains move because they are sprites which are not drawn onto the backdrop.
+This creates a greater sense of the dinosuar's own movement when it runs left and right.

 If some of your background objects are sprites you can create a greater sense of 3-dimensions.